Technology Management for Children in Future Divorce Decrees?

 • High Net Worth Divorce

-Dr. Kate Roberts suggests the below six ways parents can approach tech management with their children:
+Dr. Kate Roberts suggests the following six ways parents can approach tech management with their children:

-1. Parents need to recognize that whether its technology or other activities at their ex’s house that they find objectionable, they can’t control what happens when children are at an ex’s house.
+1. Parents need to recognize that whether it’s technology or other activities at their ex’s house that they find objectionable, they can’t control what happens when children are at their ex’s house.
 As difficult as this is, parents must accept this reality and learn to live with it.
-Parents need to hold to their own standards and avoid judging an ex in front of children.
+Parents need to hold to their standards and avoid judging an ex in front of their children.

-One thing for certain, technology use and overuse in children is here to stay.
+One thing is for certain: technology use and overuse in children is here to stay.
 In addition, co-parenting between mom and dad will continue as divorce happens.
-Addressing difficult parenting concerns, together, equates to better adjusted children.
+Addressing difficult parenting concerns together equates to better-adjusted children.

 At Stange Law Firm, PC, we seek to uphold the law of “the best interests of the child.”
 As the usage of technology with children has become the norm, we believe that this is something that should be discussed with your attorney and possibly included in the parenting plan.